KxSystems/docs/docs/wp/data-recovery.md

 376i
 q).u.i 0
 ```

-The `upd` function is called each time a TP receives a message.
-Within this function, the TP will write the message to the TP log.
+The tickerplant calls the `upd` function on any of its subscribing processes.
+Therefore the tickerplant logs the `upd` function call and any data passed, so that any subscribers can replay the log to regain state.
 ```q
 //from u.q
 upd:{[t;x] ...